cactuzhead/Advanced-Progress-Bars/index.md

 ### Section Marks
 ![Toggle](/docs/assets/Obsidian Advanced Progress Bars - Settings - Toggle.png)

+If this is toggled `on`, the progress bar will automaticlaly have equally spaced vertical markers along its length.
-If the `Number of Colors` setting (located further down on the settings page) is set to a value greater than 1, you can turn this toggle `on`  to display evenly spaced markers along your progress bars.
+The following table shows how many marks will be displayed depending on the `Number of Colors` setting (located further down on the settings page).

 | Number of Colors | Number of Marks |
 | ---------------- | --------------- |